SamiraMHosseini/cpp_unique_ptr_reassignment/README.md

 # Understanding unique_ptr reassignment and its impact on dynamically allocated objects

+In each step, you are re-assigning a new value to the object variable.
+The previous value of object will be destroyed and its associated memory will be deallocated, because std::unique_ptr is a unique ownership smart pointer.
+This means that a std::unique_ptr can only have one owner and ownership can only be transferred by moving the pointer.

+When object is reassigned to a new value, the previous std::unique_ptr object is destroyed, which in turn will destroy the object that it was managing.
+This ensures that the memory associated with the previous object is properly deallocated and prevents any potential memory leaks.

+# Unique_ptr
 std::unique_ptr is a type of smart pointer that implements unique ownership semantics.
 This means that a std::unique_ptr instance manages a dynamically allocated object and is the sole owner of that object.
 As a result, only one std::unique_ptr instance can manage a given object at any given time.